Anuj12Gupta-dev/prepmate-ai/README.md

 ## Overview

-PrepMate AI is designed to help software engineers prepare for technical interviews by providing a collaborative environment where they can practice coding problems with peers.
+PeerPrep AI is designed to help software engineers prepare for technical interviews by providing a collaborative environment where they can practice coding problems with peers.
 The platform combines real-time video chat, shared code editing, and instant code execution to simulate a realistic interview setting.

 ## Features